bgoonz/docs-collection/github/graphql/overview/schema-previews.md

 ---
 title: Schema previews
-intro: 'You can preview upcoming features and changes to the {% data variables.product.prodname_dotcom %} GraphQL schema before they are added to the {% data variables.product.prodname_dotcom %} GraphQL API.'
+intro: "You can preview upcoming features and changes to the {% data variables.product.prodname_dotcom %} GraphQL schema before they are added to the {% data variables.product.prodname_dotcom %} GraphQL API."
 redirect_from:
   - /v4/previews
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 ---